kellenpetersen/kellenpetersen.github.io/_pages/about.md

 About me (personally)
 =====

 I was born in Montréal in 1990 and still visit the city quite frequently!
 I like coffee, video games, streaming, biking, sciences and most geek stuff.
 I am intrigued by game design in general but specially video game design.
-I am also interested in "Learning" in many ways.
+I am also interested in "learning" in many ways.
 Lately I have also developed a taste for random arts such as showcased [here](http://art-aleatoire.com).